 Some of the patients who ask if thyroid biopsy is painful say that the procedure is over before they even realize that the procedure has been performed.
 The biopsy is performed under local anesthesia.
 Since it is done with a very thin needle, there is usually no serious pain.

 Thyroid biopsy is definitive.
 Sometimes not enough cells can be obtained, in which case a repeat biopsy may be necessary.
 For this reason, in my clinic, the procedure is performed in the presence of an experienced pathologist, and if the cells are insufficient, it is possible to take another piece at that moment.

-The biopsy of the thyroid nodules is done with a very thin needle.
-Security is very good, almost no risk.
-However, a piece of tissue was not taken, only cells were drawn with the needle.
-Therefore, there may not always be definitive diagnosis.
+Biopsy of thyroid nodules is performed by aspiration with a very fine needle.
+The safety is very good, there is almost no risk.
+However, no piece of tissue is removed, only cells are extracted with the needle.
+Therefore, it may not always be a definitive diagnosis.

-Biopsies with fine needle are very safe methods.
-Therefore, there are no limitations after the biopsy.
-The patient can get up immediately, take a bath, return to normal life.
-In rare cases, there may be pain where the needle enters, so patients can use painkillers after the procedure.
+Fine needle biopsies are very safe methods.
+Therefore, there are no restrictions after the biopsy.
+The patient can get up immediately, take a bath and return to normal life.
+Although rare, there may be pain where the needle enters, so patients can use painkillers after the procedure.

 Even if the needle is small, there may be a slight pain after the procedure.
 It passes within a few hours, but painkillers can still be taken if necessary.
 There is usually no problem the next day.